kbeckmann/game-and-watch-retro-go/README.md

 #     * If you are using a modified unit with a larger external flash,
 #       set the EXTFLASH_SIZE_MB to its size in megabytes (MB) (16MB used in the example):
 #           make -j8 EXTFLASH_SIZE_MB=16 flash
-#     * If you'd like to apply more advanced experimental ROM compression, add the
-#       field COMPRESS=lzma to the make command.

 make -j8 flash
 ```